 - Teams should use the 2014 ACA Code of Ethics and information from relevant counseling literature for their essay.

 - The use of outside sources, URLs, and articles is encouraged, but the graduate student team members may not consult with anyone outside of their 3-to-4 member team, including their faculty contact or other members of their faculty.

 - Submission instructions will be sent to the identified faculty member.

-- All submissions should be sent in Word, PDF, or text format.
+- All submissions should be sent in PDF format.

 - By submitting an essay, teams agree to allow their names to be posted online, to appear in Counseling Today, and for their responses to be posted online.